Best Ear Wax Removal (12 Home Remedies to Get Wax Out Of Ear)

 - An earache

-Untreated earwax buildup can lead to ear infection.
+If all these above symptoms are ignored and left untreated then the excessive ear wax cause ear infection which becomes worse.
 Consult your doctor if you experience any symptoms of ear infection, such as:

 - Severe ear pain

 - Ear pain that doesn’t subside

 - Persistent hearing loss